jamesamcgaha/supernow/posts/modifying-servicenow-urls.md

 author: "James McGaha"
 tags: ["tips & tricks","non-admin hacks","list view tricks","URLs"]
 ---
+Understanding the components of a ServiceNow URL and modifying ServiceNow URLs directly can save you a lot of time and unlock some advanced tricks.

 This post will focus on where I get the most value out of modifying the URL: list and forms in the classic environment without the navigation frame (e.g. `/incident_list.do`).
 To understand the difference between classic environment URLs and URLs for the Service Portal or a Workspace or to understand how the navigation frame impacts the format of the URL, see [Types of ServiceNow URLs](types-of-servicenow-urls.html).
 ### The List View
 Note: If your URL starts with `/now/nav/ui/classic/params/target/` or `/nav_to.do?uri=%2F`, then it will make modifying the form easiser if you open up that page without the navigation frame by opening the link to the list in a new tab or you can right-click the list filter condition and select "Open new window".
 Also, there are many chrome extensions (like [SN Utils](https://chromewebstore.google.com/detail/jgaodbdddndbaijmcljdbglhpdhnjobg)) that make it easy to switch between having the navigation frame present or not.